Tango992/moduletasty/readme.md

 }
 ```

-You will be prompted to enter a database connection "currently for private usage"
+You will be prompted to enter a database connection (currently for private usage)

 ```console
 Enter connection with the following format: